v-lukyanenko/Crate.DataStorage/README.md

                            `c.Prise` <br/>
                         `};` <br/>
 <br/><br/>
-6. You can also get all objects from certain file to the separate list <br/><br/>
+6. You can also get all objects from certain type to the separate list <br/><br/>
             `var allCars = DataContext.Read<Car>();`